lordfeck/burnsrv_ts/util/testcfg/README.md

 ## Description of other scripts:

 ### killtestproc.sh
 Call this to kill any testrunner.sh processes currently running.
-Best practice is to execute this before executing `testrunner.sh -k` to reset the environment.
+Best practice is to execute this before executing `testrunner.sh -r` to reset the environment.

 ### greenwich.sh
 This script ensures that the times on two hosts are exact.
 Uses crony (ntp daemon) and cron to accomplish this.
 Includes a helper script for sync validation, `gpolltime.sh`.